Notoh/MLGSimulator/README.md

 # MLGSimulator
-A game that's so not MLG but is trying way to hard to be MLG.
+A commandline game that's trying way to hard to be MLG.

+should be updated decently soon because summer is coming